dronectl/stm32f411-toolchain/README.md

 > OpenOCD automatically detects STLINK debugger interfaces over USB.

 ![img](/docs/demo.gif)

+## Documentation
+This repository sources the accompanying reference documentation for doing baremetal programming on the STM32F411ce microcontroller.
+You can download the pdfs [here](docs/README.md)

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE)